 Get Queue ACL

 Get Queue ACL operation returns details about any stored access policies specified on the queue that may be used with Shared Access Signatures.
-For more information, see Establishing a Stored Access Policy.
+For more information, see Define a stored access policy.

 Get Queue ACL operation is available in version 2012-02-12 and newer.